-As the 20th Century has given way to the New Millennium, terrorism has remained on the rise in a diverse range of countries from around the world.
-Record numbers of people have died in terrorist attacks over the past couple of years, with the highest numbers yet being achieved last year.
+As the 20th Century has given way to the New Millennium, terrorism has remained on the rise in a diverse range of countries around the world.
+Record numbers of people have died in terrorist attacks over the past couple of years.
 If we look back in time, only 3,329 terrorism related death occurred back in 2000, but over the course of less than a decade and a half the number had risen to 32,658 deaths in 2014, an almost tenfold increase.
-Worse still is that the numbers are likely to reach even greater tallies as we move further in analyzing the 2015 data.

 Measuring the Effects of Terrorism

 Review of the Most Recent Global Terrorism Index

 The 2016 Global Terrorism Index has rated countries around the world based on the prevailing trends of peace and terror within these countries.
 For residents there, one alarming generality that jumps about the Global Terrorism Index results is that it outlines concentrated areas of terror within the Middle East, Asian, and Africa as being most affected by terrorist attacks.
 The top 5 from among the list are Iraq, Afghanistan, Nigeria, Pakistan, and Syria.
 It is believed that nearly 78 percent of global terrorism-related deaths occurred in these five countries alone, further emphasizing the alarming domestic situations in these places.

 Lowest Listed Scorers Still Affected by Terrorism

 Our Global Terrorism Index list provides details about all countries making the top 50 countries affected by terrorism in 2015.
-On our top 50 list of countries it should be noted that those most ‘at peace’ include Chile at 3.97, Tunisia with a rating of 3.7, Ireland at 3.66, Malaysia at 3.58 and Ethiopia at 3.54.
+On our top 50 list of countries it should be noted that those most ‘at peace’ include Uganda at 4.319, Greece at 4.139, South Africa at 4.092, the Republic of the Congo at 4.04, and Algeria at 3.97.
 This means that their respective indices were still 3-4 times the minimum terror level, so terrorism in these countries is still a very real threat even in these 46th-50th positions.